Middle School

 Our middle school students graduate with academic confidence and authentic leadership experience.
 Our graduates go on to attend prominent local schools like Rockhurst High School, St. Teresa's Academy, Notre Dame de Sion, Pembroke Hill School, Shawnee Mission East, and more.

 STEAM projects are a primary part of middle school curriculum.
-One example pictured here 6th grade students pictured here used a borax solution and toothpicks to measure the distance a glacier moves in a certain amount of time.
-They then compared these results to glaciers that move through water.
+After a visit from a spokesperson from KC Water, students built water sheds and glacier models to help them understand how water moves through landscapes over long periods of time.
 Projects like this allow students to get their hands dirty while learning about essential landforms on our planet.

 Small class sizes allow for plenty of student collaboration and individualized teacher mentorship.